confluentinc/kafka-streams-examples/docs/index.rst

       SELECT * FROM ksql_playevents WHERE DURATION > 30000 EMIT CHANGES;

 #.
 The above query is not persistent.
 It will stop if this screen is closed.
-To make the query persistent and stay running until explicitly terminated, prepend the previous query with ``CREATE STREAM <new stream name> AS``.
+To make the query persistent and stay running until explicitly terminated, prepend the previous query with ``CREATE STREAM ...
+AS``.
 From the ksqlDB query editor:

    .. code-block:: bash